Marquette vs. Northern Illinois Predictions & Picks - November 6

 Marquette Performance Insights

-- Offensively, Marquette was the 23rd-best team in the nation (79.3 points per game) last season.
-Defensively, it was 184th (70.3 points allowed per game).
+- Marquette was the 23rd-best team in college basketball in points scored (79.3 per game) and 184th in points allowed (70.3) last year.

-- The Golden Eagles grabbed 28.4 rebounds per game and gave up 32.6 boards last year, ranking 333rd and 281st, respectively, in the nation.
+- With 28.4 rebounds per game and 32.6 rebounds conceded, the Golden Eagles were 333rd and 281st in the nation, respectively, last year.

-- Marquette was sixth-best in the nation in assists (17.3 per game) last year.

 Northern Illinois Performance Insights

-- On offense, Northern Illinois scored 72 points per game (169th-ranked in college basketball) last season.
+- Offensively, Northern Illinois scored 72 points per game (169th-ranked in college basketball) last season.
 It surrendered 75 points per contest at the other end of the court (311th-ranked).

-- The Huskies were 278th in the country with 30 boards per game.
-Meanwhile, they ranked 310th with 33.4 rebounds allowed per contest.

-- Northern Illinois ranked 211th in the country with 12.6 assists per game.
+- Northern Illinois averaged 12.6 dimes per game, which ranked them 211th in college basketball.

-- The Huskies ranked 323rd in the nation with 13.7 turnovers per game last year.
-Meanwhile, they ranked 102nd with 12.9 forced turnovers per game.
+- Last year the Huskies committed 13.7 turnovers per game (323rd-ranked in college basketball) and forced 12.9 turnovers per contest (102nd-ranked).

+- With 7.4 threes per game, the Huskies were 182nd in the country.
+They owned a 34.8% shooting percentage from beyond the arc, which ranked 146th in college basketball.

-- Northern Illinois ceded 7.2 threes per game (177th-ranked in college basketball).
+- Northern Illinois gave up 7.2 three-pointers per game (177th-ranked in college basketball).
 It allowed opposing teams to shoot 32.8% (112th-ranked) from beyond the arc.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.